One of the great 'mystics', proficient in portraying a simple, step by step way to getting into deep relationship with

 No wonder the way is open for everyone, and yet, so few find it.
 It’s the ultimate test of will, for the most available artifact that ever existed.
 It’s an amazing contrast that bends reality itself, it calls for everyone, rejects no-one, and accepts but one… the one that persists.

 ‘’Persistence and determination.
 These two alone are omnipotent.’’ - Chris Eubank

 Nothing and nobody can stop a man that is willing to go on, regardless of how many times he falls and to what degree he suffers.
 This alone will get you anywhere and open any door.
 It’s the ultimate meta-key if you will, that replaces all other keys and makes them redundant.

-Add a dash of 'time', and you've got the ultimate recipe for success, that beats knowledge, wisdom and understanding, through sheer stubbornness, a moving photograph of a man hitting the same tree, in the same place, without an end.
+Add a dash of 'time', and you've got the ultimate recipe for success, that beats knowledge, wisdom and understanding, through sheer stubbornness, a moving photograph of a man hitting the same tree, in the same place, without end.

 ''I do not fear Satan half so much as I fear those who fear him.'' - Teresa of Avila

-I shall leave this one for you to ponder, it’s meant to be.
+I'll leave this one for you to meditate on...

 Not a Boring History

-Born in the spring of 1515, she came as a gift of renewal to the Spanish people, and then, to the entire world.
+Born in 1515, she came as a gift of renewal to the Spanish people, and then, to the entire world.

 She remained a devout Carmelite nun throughout her life, perpetuated a new era of intimacy with Christ, and explained this ascension as having four stages: